-After computers and telephones of major news centers, including The New York Times, The Washington Post, FOX News and the Associated Press were hacked, reportedly by a branch of the U.S. government to find out who their sources were, journalists have suggested procedures designed to protect themselves and thwart hacking attempts.
+After computers and telephones of major news centers, including The New York Times, The Washington Post, Fox News and the Associated Press were hacked, reportedly by a branch of the U.S. government to find out who their sources were, journalists have suggested somewhat drastic procedures designed to protect themselves and thwart hacking attempts.

 Suffice it to say, investigating and breaking important stories often carries a degree of professional and personal risk.
 At the same time, this is the way awards are won and professional careers are advanced — and, far more importantly, wrongs are rectified and needed social change is instituted.

 Index for Modules To Home Page Tell a Friend Tests/Crosswords/Matching